 - Salt and pepper chicken and sprinkle with taco seasoning (or a little cumin and chili powder).
-Grease a pan with cooking spray and cook the chicken over medium-high heat, 5-8 minutes per side.
-Set aside on a plate.
+Grease a pan with cooking spray and cook the chicken over medium-high heat, 5-8 minutes per side, until an instant-read thermometer inserted into the center of the breasts reads 160°F. Set aside on a plate.

 - Deglaze the pan with a little chicken broth or water, scraping the cooked brown bits off the bottom and pour over chicken.
 Let rest for 5 minutes, dice, and set aside.